ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

         **  the variable
             LEX_OUTPUT_ROOT=lex.nusmv_yy

-10.Error: ‘yylval’ undeclared (first use in this function)
+10.Error: input.l : ‘yylval’ undeclared (first use in this function)

+    *   replaced in <input.2.55> the string 'yylval' with 'nusmv_yylval'

+11.Error: input.l : ‘TOK_GAME’ undeclared (first use in this function)

     *

 ================================================================================
 EOF